mfelleisen/Santorini/Code/README.md

 - [X] referee: bug in error reporting of rule violators for bad moves/build-ups
 - [X] rule-checker: you can't build on a place occupied by another worker

+- [X] referee and actions: did not ensure that the player moved one of its own workers
+- [X] referee: the error reporting was correct, my expected answer was wrong; see above

 ## Racket Issues

 - in class contracts, field sub-contracts can't refer to other fields